LucaIsMyName/fuzzyFindJs/README.md

 #### `createFuzzySearch(dictionary, options?)`

-Convenience wrapper that combines index building and searching into a single object.
+Wrapper that combines index building and searching into a single object.

 **Signature:**
 ```typescript